 80% of the global breeding population of Canada Warbler occurs in Canada.
 This means we have a big role in their protection.
 Save endangered species today by joining one of our campaigns!Help End the Extinction

-Common name: Canada Warbler
+- Common name: Canada Warbler

-Latin name: Cardellina canadensis
+- Latin name: Cardellina canadensis

 What’s Being Done

-- Join local naturalist or birding groups and participate in Citizen Science projects.
-See Bird Studies Canada for a full list of great bird-related projects!
+- See Birds Canada for a full list of great bird-related projects!